 Gardner is a tiny town located in the state of Colorado.
 With a population of 106 people and just one neighborhood, Gardner is the 243rd largest community in Colorado.

-When you are in Gardner, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Gardner’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Gardner is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Gardner is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Gardner who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 As is often the case in a small town, Gardner doesn't have a public transportation system that people use for their commute.